 The styling isn't everyone's cup of tea, but the performance is there.

 Mazda’s ute market entry ticks all the boxes.
 Look out Toyota and Nissan.
 The outgoing 2010 BT-50 had part of the required package for market share improvement, boasting the most potent four-cylinder diesel engine in the ute class and the post-2011 range had a class-leading five-cylinder.

 The latest Triton has a great new engine.
 Updated December 2016

 Mitsubishi Motors’ restyled 2015 Triton made its international debut in Thailand on November 18, 2014 and was released in Australia in crew cab form initially in May 2015.
 Upgrades were made in late 2016.

 The NP300 Navara was released in June 2015, with much needed improvements in power and torque.
-The Series II models were released in November 2016 and upgraded again in March 2017, when the confusing 'NP300' name tag was dropped.
+The Series II models were announced in November 2016 and upgraded again in March 2017, when the confusing 'NP300' name tag was dropped.